marcinparda/parda.me/src/content/posts/elegant-conditional-rendering.md

 # Summary

 By refactoring the code to use the dashboards variable approach, we have improved the maintainability and readability of the code.
-This approach follows best practices and provides a more elegant solution for rendering user dashboards based on their permissions.
+This approach provides a more elegant solution for rendering React components based on many conditions.

 # Flashcard